Last updated 15 August 2022

 - if the proceeding is about:

-- the falsity or misleading nature of an answer, document, thing or statement mentioned in subsection (1) and given or produced by the individual
+- the falsity or misleading nature of an answer, document, thing or statement mentioned in subs (1) and given or produced by the individual

 - an offence against this Act